Kitchen Buildings

 Current Building Number: 14

-An addition was made to the new kitchen in 1903-1904.
-This new building was known as the Cold Storage Building and it housed a butcher shop, storeroom, and a bakery.
+The Cold Storage Building was built behind the new Central Kitchen in 1904.
+It housed a butcher shop, storerooms, and a bakery.
 With the advancements in electric refrigeration it was no longer necessary to harvest and store large blocks of ice for the purpose of keeping perishable foods cold.
 The cold storage room had space for twenty beef carcasses.
 An early version of a walk-in refrigerator was used for storing vegetables, milk, and butter.
 With the completion of this building the Ice House was subsequently abandoned.
+This building was later used as The Hill Store when a new Central Kitchen was built in 1937.

 Vintage Photos